-American Literature - Made in the USA, Read, Write, and Blue: 1 credit - Engage in an indepth study of the American experience through a rich variety of literature from Native American writings to modern novels.
-Learn about the major writers and time periods, as well as the various periods of American literature and the ideas that shaped the writing of those times.
-Explore how various genres of writing and speaking transformed over time as the United States grew and cities were built.
-Learn to understand authors in relation to their historical settings, gather biographical information, and write literary essays, research papers, and personal responses.
+American Literature: 1 credit - This course will offer an in-depth study of the American experience through a rich variety of literature from Native American writings to modern novels.
+Students will learn about the major writers and time periods, as well as the various periods of American literature and the ideas that shaped the writing of those times.
+Students will be challenged to study how various genres of writing and speaking transformed over time as America grew and cities were built.
+Students will learn to understand authors in relation to their historical settings; gather biographical information; and write literary essays, research papers, and personal responses.
 Available Sections: Honors, CP

-English in the Workplace: 1 credit - Develop practical reading and writing skills for the workplace.
-Areas of focus include author's perspective and craft choices in career- and goal-oriented fiction writing, structures of informational nonfiction writing, verbal and written communication, and persuasive writing.
-Explore how literature can help students make personal and career choices, and practice sharing information from research with others in an engaging way.
-Construct a personalized resume and cover letter.
-The capstone of the course is the development of a business proposal that solves a problem or meets a need selected by the student.
-This course is for seniors.
+English in the Workplace: 1 credit - This class is designed to help seniors develop practical reading and writing skills for the workplace and life beyond high school.
+Areas of focus include craft choices in career- and goal-oriented fiction writing, structures of informational nonfiction writing, verbal and written communication, and persuasive writing.
+We will explore how literature can help students make personal and career choices, and we will practice how to research career options.
+Students will construct a personalized resume and cover letter.
+They will also practice working with documents they will see in the real world car loans, apartment leases, taxes, etc.

-English Survey 9: 1 credit - Develop an understanding of fictional works.
-Explore narrative structure and the impact that narrative elements have on not only the text but the reader as well.
-Study universal themes in literature and learn to compare texts.
+English Survey 9: 1 credit - This course is designed to develop student understanding of fictional works.
+Students will explore narrative structure and the impact that narrative elements have on not only the text but the reader as well.
+Students will study universal themes in literature and will learn to compare texts.

-English Survey 10: 1 credit - This course exposes students to both fiction and nonfiction works.
-Through the study of nonfiction, students explore ways in which literature serves as a vehicle for social change.
-A study of the drama genre allows students to consider questions of personal destiny and corruption of power.
+English Survey 10: 1 credit - This course will expose students to both fiction and nonfiction works.
+Through the study of nonfiction, students will explore ways in which literature serves as a vehicle for social change.
+A study of the drama genre will allow students to consider questions of personal destiny and corruption of power.

-Literature Survey 11: 1 credit - This course prepares students for the Literature Keystone Exam.
-Students study word skills, vocabulary acquisition, narrative structures, figurative language, and dramatic and poetic elements.
-Students develop constructed response skills.
+\Literature Survey 11: 1 credit - This course will prepare students for the Literature Keystone Exam.
+Students will study word skills, vocabulary acquisition, narrative structures, figurative language, and dramatic and poetic elements.
+Students will develop constructed response skills.